Diet

 - Eat more pulses, such as beans and lentils

-- Eat some fish, chicken, eggs and tofu, but limit red meat and avoid processed meat
+- Eat some fish, chicken, eggs and tofu, but limit red meat and avoid processes meat

-- Drink some milk and eat other dairy foods, but choose low sugar and fat options
+- Drink milk and eat other diary foods, but choose low sugar and fat options

-- Choose unsaturated oils and spreads instead of butter, and use in small amounts
+- Choose unsaturated oils and spreads instead of butter and use small amounts

 - Avoid food and drinks high in fat or sugar, such as sweets, cakes, crisps and fizzy drinks